passcod/mtwitter/README.md

 - [AvianFlu](http://github.com/AvianFlu) - Upgrades and current support
 - [Jeff Waugh](http://github.com/jdub) (primary author)
 - [rick](http://github.com/technoweenie) (parser.js and, of course, twitter-node!)
+And many, many more.

+If you contribute and would like to see your name here, please add it with your changes!

 ## TODO